erlemulligan/duke-chord-workshop/CODE_ANALYSIS.md

 *   **Modular JavaScript**: The [`src/scripts/`](src/scripts/) directory is highly modular, with subdirectories organizing code by feature or concern (e.g., `auth`, `classes`, `instruments`, `nav`, `data`).
 *   **Mock API / JSON-Server Backend**: Facilitates rapid development and testing by simulating a backend REST API for CRUD operations.
 *   **Mock API / JSON-Server Backend**: For development and demonstration, `json-server` is used as a mock REST API.
 This allows the front-end to interact with a simulated backend with full CRUD capabilities without needing a complex server-side implementation.

+## 5. Summary of Overall Functionality

+The application is a web platform with the following core features:

+*   **User Authentication**: Handles user login and registration, maintaining sessions using `localStorage`.
+*   **Instrument Marketplace**: Allows users to view a list of musical instruments for sale (Store view) and offers functionality to list instruments for sale (Sell view).
+*   **Music Classes**: Displays available music classes (Classes view) and provides detailed information for individual classes.
+*   **Instrument/Class Details**: Provides detailed views for individual instruments and classes.
+*   **About Us Section**: Likely includes information about employees or musicians associated with the platform.